Harry S. Truman 1948 presidential campaign

 The Progressive Party nominated Henry A. Wallace, a former Democratic vice president, to run against Truman.
 Strom Thurmond, the governor of South Carolina, who had led a walkout of a large group of delegates from Mississippi and Alabama at the 1948 convention, also ran against Truman as a Dixiecrat, campaigning for states' rights.
 With a split of the Democratic Party, most polls and political writers predicted victory for Dewey and gave Truman little chance.

 During the campaign, Truman mostly focused on blaming the Republican-controlled Congress for not passing his legislation, calling it a "do-nothing Congress."
 In early September 1948, Truman conducted various whistle-stop tours across the nation, covering over 21,928 mile on the Ferdinand Magellan railcar.
 Of all of the speeches which he gave during his whistle-stop tour, only about 70 were broadcast on the radio even locally, and only 20 of them were heard nationally.
 During the final days of the campaign, the Truman campaign released a film titled The Truman Story showing newsreel footage of the whistle-stop tour.
-Although he received some endorsements, including that of Screen Actors Guild president Ronald Reagan, most broadcasting companies were sure of Dewey's victory.
+Although he received some endorsements, including that of Screen Actors Guild president and future 40th president Ronald Reagan, most broadcasting companies were sure of Dewey's victory.
 Ultimately, Truman won with 303 electoral votes to Dewey's 189 and Thurmond's 39.
 Before the results were released, an early edition of the Chicago Daily Tribune wrongly anticipated the result with the headline "Dewey Defeats Truman".
 Time magazine later described an image of Truman holding the newspaper as the "greatest photograph ever made of a politician celebrating victory."
 Truman and Barkley were inaugurated on January 20, 1949.
 Truman's 1948 campaign and the election are most remembered for the failure of polls and Truman's upset victory.